 Support for most MySQL functions like browse, drop, create, copy and alter databases, tables, views, fields and indexes, execute MySQL queries, manage stored procedures and functions;

 Export data to various formats: CSV, SQL, XML, PDF, ISO/IEC 26300 – OpenDocument Text and Spreadsheet, Word, Excel, LATEX and others;

 Searching globally in a database or a subset of it;

 Web Based which means you can access from any computer.

 Why we recommend to change the default port :

-If it’s more difficult to scan for your phpmyadmin, your chances of being attacked on phpmyadmin server exploit are reduced.You will be targetted if the attacker is trying to get your server, not any server.
+If it’s more difficult to scan for your PhpMyadmin, your chances of being attacked on PhpMyadmin server exploit are reduced.You will be targeted if the attacker is trying to get your server, not any server.